alekswael/text_generation_with_RNNs/README.md

 ### Pipeline
 The code pipeline consists of a training script, `train_rnn_model.py`, and a text generation script, `generate_text.py`.

 Furthermore, a series of helper functions are used in various steps of the pipeline.
 These functions are located in the `helper_functions.py` script located in the `utils` folder.
-These functions were created by Ross, but have been slightly modified to fit the pipeline.

 The `train_rnn_model.py` script follows these steps:
 1. Import dependencies